Is the Privacy of My Documents Assured?

 Florida Law and Electronic Identity Verification

 Most other concerns about RON privacy arise because customers aren’t familiar with the laws of the State of Florida concerning remote online notarization (RON).
 The Florida notary law is strict and unambiguous.
 Any candidate for online notarization must pass a two-step identity verification process.
-This step is outsourced by our RON technology provider, DocVerify, to Lexus-Nexus, which uses industry standard technology to satisfy Florida’s requirements.
-The ID verification process requires that you upload pictures of the front and back of your driver license and one your face (a selfie).
-You will be asked to provide the last 4-digits of your social security number and a working cellular phone number from a working U.S. based carrier in order to generate the required 5-question Knowledge Based Authentication (KBA) quiz.
-These questions are generated using information from your U.S. credit history.
-They don’t “pull your credit”, but you have to have a credit history to use RON.
-Because of this, children will not pass, and anyone with less than 4-5 years of credit history is unlikely to pass.
+This step is outsourced to Lexus-Nexus, which uses industry standard technology to satisfy Florida’s requirements.
+The ID verification process requires that you upload pictures of your ID and one your face (a selfie).
+The system will then generate the required 5-question Knowledge Based Authentication (KBA) quiz based on information found in your credit history.
+No one, “pulls your credit”, but you have to have a credit history to use RON.
+Because of this, children will not pass, and anyone with less than 3-5 years of credit history in the U.S. is unlikely to pass.
 If the process just described is unacceptable to you, don’t use remote online notarization.

 So far we’ve talked about the technology used by DocVerify and Lexus-Nexus.
 We often get some questions about the technology we use for our in-house operations.

-Your remote online notarization journey with Florida Document Specialists begins when you upload a document through our secure portal.
+Your remote online notarization journey with Florida Document Specialists begins when you upload a document through our online portal.
 Our intake portal is hosted by Formsite.
 Formsite is the industry standard for online form management and is used by some of the largest companies in the world.
-Once uploaded to Formsite, your documents are electronically sent to our office via email.
+Once uploaded to Formsite, your documents are transmitted to our company via email.
 We use Microsoft Exchange servers for email, which provides a level of security and encryption.
 The documents are then transferred onto the Windows PC workstation of the online notary handling your project.
-The RON notary will inspect your documents for completeness and proper notarial language before uploading them to the DocVerify platform.
-Once your documents are notarized, DocVerify provides you with a secure download link.
+The RON notary will inspect your documents for completeness and proper notarial language before uploading them to them to our notary platform.
+Once your documents are notarized, you will be emailed a secure download link.
 As you can see, there are various steps in the process.
 We believe that our online notary solution is as secure as any, but no one can guarantee that your documents will never be accidentally compromised.
-If your document(s) contain information so sensitive that using online notarization causes you undue concern, you probably shouldn’t use RON.
+If your document(s) contain information so sensitive that using online notarization causes you concern, you probably shouldn’t use RON.